opensearch-project/documentation-website/_dashboards/run-queries.md

 ---
 layout: default
-title: Running queries in Console
+title: Running queries in the console
 nav_order: 110
 ---

-# Running queries in Console
+# Running queries in the console

 You can use the OpenSearch DevTools Console to send queries to OpenSearch.

-## Navigating to Console
+## Navigating to the console

-To open Console, select **Dev Tools** on the main OpenSearch Dashboards page:
+To open the console, select **Dev Tools** on the main OpenSearch Dashboards page:

 <img src="{{site.url}}{{site.baseurl}}/images/dev-tools/dev-tools-main.png" alt="Dev Tools Console from main page">{: .img-fluid }

-You can open Console from any other page by navigating to the main menu and selecting **Management** > **Dev Tools**.
+You can open the console from any other page by navigating to the main menu and selecting **Management** > **Dev Tools**.

 <img src="{{site.url}}{{site.baseurl}}/images/dev-tools/dev-tools-left.png" width=200 alt="Dev Tools Console from all pages">

 ## Writing queries

-Write your queries in the editor pane on the left side of the Console:
+Write your queries in the editor pane on the left side of the console:

 <img src="{{site.url}}{{site.baseurl}}/images/dev-tools/dev-tools-request.png" alt="Request pane">{: .img-fluid }